Research DatabasePeptide LibraryResearch ToolsPeptides

 • An "added benefits" section with aspirational claims

-What they typically don't include at sufficient data density: the CAS number, the full amino acid sequence, species-specific half-life data, published trial citations, or explicit separation of preclinical vs human evidence.
-Vendor descriptions are a fine entry point but not a reference-grade source.
+What they don't usually carry at any real density: the CAS number, full amino acid sequence, species-specific half-life data, published trial citations with PMID, or explicit separation of preclinical vs human evidence.
+Vendor descriptions are a fine entry point but they're not a reference-grade source.
+The marketing copy is also where the cherry-picking lives, one positive rodent study cited as if it were Phase III.

 Academic Databases

-UniProt, PubChem, Protein Data Bank, Peptipedia — these are the ground-truth sources.
-They contain the data.
-They also assume a specific user profile: a researcher who can translate a FASTA sequence into a mechanistic interpretation, who already knows which journals and study types matter for a given claim, and who has institutional access to paywalled primary literature.
+UniProt, PubChem, Protein Data Bank, Peptipedia, these are the ground-truth sources.
+They carry the data.
+They also assume a specific user: a researcher who can translate a FASTA sequence into mechanism, who already knows which journals and study types matter for a given claim, and who has institutional access to paywalled primary literature.

-For a practitioner evaluating whether BPC-157 is appropriate for a specific use case, UniProt's entry P98171 (BPC — the gastric juice protein precursor) is useful only after you already know what you're looking at.
+For a practitioner trying to figure out whether BPC-157 is appropriate for a use case, UniProt's entry P98171 (BPC, the gastric juice protein precursor) is only useful once you already know what you're looking at.
 It's a reference tier, not a decision-support layer.

 Forum and Social Content

-Reddit, Discord, Instagram, and various wellness forums have large, active peptide communities.
-The practical wisdom in these communities is real — practitioners share dosing experiences, side effect reports, vendor comparisons.
-But the epistemic problems are obvious: nothing is citation-backed, individual reports don't aggregate to population-level insight, and the most confident claims are often the least evidence-based.
+Reddit, Discord, Instagram, the various wellness forums all have large active peptide communities.
+The practical wisdom is real, people share dosing experiences, side effect reports, vendor comparisons, COA reads.
+But the epistemic problems are obvious: nothing is citation-backed, individual reports don't aggregate cleanly, and the most confident claims are often the least evidence-based.
+Anecdotally, the loudest voice in any thread is rarely the best-read one.

-The gap this leaves: a clinical-grade, practitioner-oriented reference with citations, structured data, and vendor-neutral framing.
+The gap that leaves: a clinical-grade, practitioner-oriented reference with citations, structured data, and vendor-neutral framing.
 That's what the Next Pep library is built for.

-Every entry in a research-useful peptide database should include these fields.
+Every entry in a research-useful peptide database needs these fields.
 If any are missing, the database is closer to a product catalogue than a reference.

 Identifier fields:

-• Official name and common aliases (many peptides are known by multiple names)
+• Official name and common aliases (many peptides go by multiple names)

 • Molecular weight (Da)